PreciselyData/SpatialAnalytics/docs/spatial-cli/README.md

 # Install the Spatial CLI Utility

-Download and install the Spatial CLI from the [release](https://github.com/PreciselyData/SpatialAnalytics/releases).
+Latest version of the Spatial CLI Utility can be downloaded from the [release](https://github.com/PreciselyData/SpatialAnalytics/releases) section of the github repository.
 This topic also describes how to connect to the Spatial Server cloud.

 ---
 **Note:**\